abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 Consistency is insured by: sharing updates between multiple replicas (one master many slaves, or all masters)

 Some techniques for achieving consistency:
-- **Full Mesh**: everyone is connected to everyone so data is shared among everyone, not feasible in large clusters
+- **Full Mesh**: everyone is connected to everyone so data is broadcasted to everyone, not feasible in large clusters
 - **Coordination Service**: a third party component chooses a leader node, all nodes send their message to leader and leader acts as their representative.
 Ex - Zookeeper.
 - **Distributed Cache**: a central source of knowledge (a cache) is placed, nodes fetch data periodically from it
 - **Gossip Protocol**: each node selects another node periodically and shares data with it